After the Police finally tracked him down, Matthew makes a deal with them.

 He had a little bit of time before he needed to panic, even though he was getting closer to the ground.

 After a bit more time elapsed, he decided now would be a good time to stop.
 He focused on hovering again by slowing his descent.
-It seemed to work because the ground wasn't getting any closer and he was going up.
-He quickly thought about holding still and just floating.
-Finally, it worked.
-He guessed he must be very specific about what he wanted to do.
+It seemed to work because the ground wasn't getting any closer and he wasn't going up.

 Well, now that he got that under control, how was he going to get home?
 He couldn't fly there, land, and casually enter the garage.
 He knew he didn't have the control needed to fly home and into the garage.
 He decided to cross that bridge when he got there.